How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 Where to Start

-If you want to know where your practice actually stands today — what AI says about you, what it doesn’t, and which of the off-site categories are missing — the first useful step is a baseline audit.
-A free audit takes a few minutes and returns your Presence, Prominence, and Perception scores across the four major AI platforms, which is the only honest way to set a starting point for the timeline above.
+If you want to know where your practice stands today, what AI says about you, what’s missing, and which off-site categories have gaps, the first step is a baseline audit.
+It takes a few minutes and returns your Presence, Prominence, and Perception scores across the four major AI platforms.
+That’s the only honest starting point for the timeline above.

 Is your brand visible to AI?